 egmentation is about classifying clients according to a precise list of objective criteria.
 Marketing segmentation helps you to allocate clients in different boxes instead of just one.Read more

 CRM Solutions: Our Comparative Guide

-Why the CRM is vital for your customer relationship management?
-A CRM solution is a database that centralize, secure and manage the customer relationship related data.
+Why a CRM is vital for your customer relationship management?
+A CRM solution is a database that centralizes, secure and manage the customer relationship-related data.
 This type of software will help you to structure your activity and increase significantly its performance.
-As a sales or marketing manager, you most probably already know a […]Read more
+As a sales or marketing manager, you most probably already know a CRM software. […]Read more